Server Downtime: it's not a question of IF, but of WHEN

 Here at ColossusCloud, we like to educate our clients on the subject of server downtime so that they can be as well-prepared as possible to handle it.
-Because server downtime is not a question of if, but when.
+Because downtime of a server, whether it is a dedicated server or a cloud VPS, is not a question of if, but when.

 Let’s say someone is out on the street digging a hole for utility work, and suddenly they hit a fiber optic line and slice it in half.
 Although data centers have multiple lines running in different directions, it will take at least a few minutes to reroute the data for the broken line to a different one, and during this time, some servers will experience downtime.

-In the US, on average, there are 17,000 accidental fiber optic line cuts every year – and many more that are intentional works of vandalism.
+In the US, on average, there are 17,000 accidental fiber optic line cuts every year – and many of those are intentional works of vandalism.

 Natural disasters pose a risk to infrastructure located in less stable regions of the world.
 Hurricane Florence, which struck Virginia in 2018, damaged power to a location that housed Amazon’s AWS Direct fiber optic lines.
 All the data centers in the region suddenly lost access to Amazon’s compute nodes, and the result was thousands of major websites going offline.

 In another event, Hurricane Sandy flooded New York City streets, putting telecom basements under water and cutting off internet access to the data centers in the area.
 One data center even lost power completely due to their power system having been located below ground and becoming totally flooded.

 Human error is another risk that cannot be eliminated.
 On February 2017, one such case caused Amazon’s S3 service in the North East of the US to go offline for several hours, affecting thousands of major websites.

 In another event, Microsoft’s Azure cloud service went offline for several hours when technicians performing maintenance on fire suppression systems accidentally triggered them, causing power shutdown.